arianseyedi/python-envmanager/README.md

 # Welcome to Envmanager for Python Docs

+Envmanager is a reliable tool to parse environment variables by providing a typing schema, in the most efficient way.

+Here is how you would use this library:

 1 - Define your schema as an enum or dictionary

 2 - Load cfg files using the loader function or decorator: